nazhahmir/sonics/README.md

 This repository contains the official source code for our paper:

-SONICS: SYNTHETIC OR NOT - IDENTIFYING COUN-
+SONICS: SYNTHETIC OR NOT - IDENTIFYING COUNTERFEIT SONGS
-TERFEIT SONGS

 ## System Configuration